 Blue Valentine (2010)

 The thing that's so devastating about Blue Valentine is its relatability.
-It addresses how love so deep can burn out and morph into something so much uglier.
-And it doesn't exactly answer the "how" element of the question, but it does show us what that dissolution looks like.
-The film traces Michelle Williams and Ryan Gosling's relationship as it progresses youthful and loving to a strained, unraveling marriage.
-You'll be seduced by their genuine connection and steamy chemistry, but try not to get too attached.
+It addresses how a love so deep can burn out and morph into something so much uglier.
+The film traces Michelle Williams and Ryan Gosling's relationship as it progresses from youthful and loving to a strained, unraveling marriage.
+You'll be seduced by their genuine connection and steamy chemistry, but don't get attached.
 The many long, brooding silences, sweet serenades, and seriously sexy moments between the two make it an entertaining watch.

 The Tearjerker: "How do you trust your feelings when they can just disappear like that?"

 Though there is definitely some romance in this film, it goes way beyond the romantic drama genre, grappling with issues of identity formation and belonging, all through the lens of one character's youth.
-It follows Chiron as he grows up in Miami and navigates his sexuality and finds mentorship and love from unconventional figures in his life.
+It follows Chiron as he grows up in Miami and navigates his sexuality, finding mentorship and love from unconventional figures in his life.
 Though there are many moments of heartbreak, Moonlight, which is so aptly named, ultimately triumphs thanks to the small gestures of empathy and revealing representations of all sorts of love, both romantic and sexual, parental and platonic, along with the challenge to establish self-love when we can't seem to find it externally.
-It'll invite you to exercise deep introspection and empathy, and while extremely emotionally moving, it's also introspective, intimate, evocative, and illuminating.
+It'll invite you to exercise deep introspection and empathy.

 The Tearjerker: "You ain't got to love me, but you gonna know that I love you."